kgoedecke/plugin-directory/README.md

 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: Create precise segmented circular graphics for diagrams, instrumentation and analytics.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
-- [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
-- [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
-- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!